JuHubby/juhubby.github.io/README.md

 ## How to Run:

-As explained on the webpage, you will need to have the following before creating your repository:

- - Create a GitHub account if you don't have one already.
- - Download and install Visual Studio Code (VSCode).
- - Download and install Git Bash.

-After obtaining the above, the remaining steps are explained on the website.

-## Usage:

 No specific programs or modules are required to run this repo; it functions as my portfolio and serves as both the landing page and project overview.
 Feel free to explore inside the repo for links to my developed repositories, each accompanied by a description.
 For your convenience, I've also included the links to the showcased repositories on the website.

  - <a href=" https://juhubby.github.io/pacmen-exercise/"> Pac-Men Exercise></a>